Bill Shankly: 1964 to 1970

 One of Shankly's greatest ambitions when he joined Liverpool was to win the FA Cup and, after he signed Yeats and St John, he told the club directors that they would win it with these two players in the team.
 It was St John who scored the winning goal in May 1965 when Liverpool won the FA Cup for the first time in the club's history with a 2–1 extra time victory over Leeds United at Wembley.
 In his autobiography, Shankly recounted that among his many achievements, winning the 1965 FA Cup final was his greatest day in football.
+Prior to the cup triumph the club had been league champions six times, and Shankly said, "To think a club like Liverpool had never won the FA Cup was unbelievable.
+So many had prayed for it to happen over all the years but it had never come to pass.
+So when we beat Leeds at Wembley in 1965, the emotion was unforgettable.
+Grown men were crying and it was the greatest feeling any human could have to see what we had done."
 Ahead of the final The Beatles had sent Shankly a telegram wishing the team luck, and Shankly appeared on the BBC's Desert Island Discs where he picked the club's anthem "You'll Never Walk Alone" as his eighth and final selection.
+"YNWA" had become the club's anthem two years earlier, with its singer Gerry Marsden recalling: "Bill came up to me.
+He said, 'Gerry my son, I have given you a football team and you have given us a song'."

 The introduction of the all-red strip had a huge psychological effect.
 I went home that night and I said to my wife Ness: "You know something... tonight I went out onto Anfield and for the first time there was a glow like a fire was burning.
 Our game against Anderlecht was a night of milestones.
 We wore the all-red strip for the first time.
 Christ, the players looked like giants.
 And we played like giants.